 Montreal...
 Eateries enjoyed and worth re-visiting...

 However… it’s been a few years since I was in Montreal.
 A great resource is anything from the (now retired) Lesley Chesterman restaurant reviewer for the Montreal Gazette.
 Start with her list of most influential restaurants from 2009-2019.
+I’ve deleted eateries that closed and have not yet posted updates.

 AU PIED DE COCHON